discus0434/pdf-translator/README.md

 - [ ] Make possible to highlight the translated text
 - [ ] Support M1 Mac or CPU
 - [ ] Implement Gradio UI

+## Contributors

+Thanks to the following people who have contributed to this project:

+- [Akira Ishino](https://github.com/stn): Improvements on text trunction algorithm
+- [hibit](https://github.com/hibit-at): Implementation of directory input to `translator.py`